Side Effects & Supportive Care

-Fears about side effects of treatment add to the stress of a childhood cancer diagnosis.
-This fear comes from a belief that the discomfort of side effects cannot be relieved.
-However, it is now possible to prevent or manage many common side effects of childhood cancer treatment.
-Managing side effects is important because if you feel better, you are more likely to complete your planned treatment, which offers the greatest possibility for a successful outcome.
+Fears about the discomfort of side effects add to the stress of having a childhood cancer diagnosis.
+However, it is now possible to prevent or manage many common side effects of treatment.
+This is important because when children feel better, they are more likely to complete their planned treatment, which offers the greatest possibility for a successful outcome.

 - What are the possible side effects of each of my treatment options?